 ‘That is the story Kris actually told me…….we had been drinking, ………did he add any yeast to the story?…….I have no idea, when he told me the story, I thought it was too much to believe then over the last 20 years the story has resurfaced and is fairly close to what he told me.’

 Johnny Cash himself has some pretty unique ties to Aviation, serving the US Air Force as an enlisted Signal’s Intelligence specialist, and having the unique distinction of being what was likely one of the first people in NATO to hear of the death of Soviet Dictator Joseph Stalin.
-His nephew Roy “Outlaw” Cash would be the first Radar Intercept Officer to transition into the front seat of an F-4 Phantom as Naval Aviator, and would score the first East Cost Mig Kill while flying with VF-33, known then as the Tarsiers.
+His nephew Roy “Outlaw” Cash would be the first Radar Intercept Officer to transition into the front seat of an F-4 Phantom as a Naval Aviator, and would score the first East Cost Mig Kill while flying with VF-33, known then as the Tarsiers.

 Captain Roy Cash Tribute to his uncle Johnny’s song “That Ragged Old Flag.”

 Johnny Cash himself would become a form of spiritual mentor to Randy “Duke” Cunningham as America’s first Vietnam War Naval Aviator Ace experienced the pitfalls of celebrity status in the wake of his worldwide fame, as related in his autobiography “Fox Two.”
-Thus did Country Music Legend help a Former Army Aviator become a Music Legend of his own, and another Aviation Legend find his spiritual way, while his nephew shot down a MiG during the troubled first deployment of the F-4J.
+Thus did a Country Music Legend help a Former Army Aviator become a Music Legend of his own, and another Aviation Legend find his spiritual way, while his nephew shot down a MiG during the troubled first deployment of the F-4J.

 Be sure to check out William Cobb’s Facebook Page Pensacola Aerospace Museum for awesome aviation’s photos and stories.